Gig companies oppose U.S. push for worker employee status, suggest compromise

 They hope to convince U.S. officials and lawmakers to drop attempts to reclassify gig workers as employees, efforts that have gained urgency with the election of U.S. President Joe Biden, who campaigned on the promise of delivering benefits to gig workers.

-Shares in Uber Technologies Inc (UBER.N), Lyft Inc (LYFT.O) and DoorDash Inc (DASH.N) fell as much as 12% on Thursday following Walsh's comments.
-Turning gig workers into employees would jeopardize the companies' business model, which relies on millions of largely part-time workers who do not receive any benefits, such as unemployment or sick pay.
+Shares in Uber Technologies Inc, Lyft Inc and DoorDash Inc fell as much as 12% on Thursday following Walsh’s comments.
+Turning gig workers into employees would jeopardize the companies’ business model, which relies on millions of largely part-time workers who do not receive any benefits, such as unemployment or sick pay.

 Less than two weeks after Biden was declared the winner of the 2020 presidential election, Uber, Lyft, DoorDash, Instacart and Postmates banded together to form the App-Based Work Alliance, a Washington-based advocacy group.